 During 2018, the GASB issued Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period" (GASB 89).
 GASB 89 establishes certain accounting requirements for interest cost incurred before the end of a construction period.
-GASB 89 is effective for reporting periods beginning after December 15, 2020.
-IMPA does not believe that GASB 89 will have a material impact on IMPA's consolidated financial statements.
+IMPA adopted GASB 89 for the period beginning January 1, 2021.
+GASB 89 does not have a material impact on IMPA's consolidated financial statements.